Aadil Assana

-Aadil Assana (born 27 January 1993) is a Comorian football player.
+Aadil Assana (born 27 January 1993) is a professional footballer who plays for the Comoros national football team.
 He primarily plays as a defensive midfielder.

 Club career

 Assana was a member of the Monaco under-19 team that won the 2010–11 edition of the Coupe Gambardella and made his professional debut on 23 September 2011 in a league match against Laval.

 International career

 A former youth international for France, Assana made his senior debut for the Comoros national football team in a 2–2 friendly tie with Kenya on 24 March 2018.